 - The Other Plane, from his groundbreaking novella, "True Names", is an extremely early (1981) example, almost predating the IBM PC.

 - In Rainbows End, the development of wearable computers with contact-lens displays and gesture-based input has made these even more common and popular than they are today.
 People can and do play them on the streets, while traveling to work or school.

-- Sword Art Online mostly takes place in one.
-And the players are trapped in it until they beat the final boss.
+- The first Story Arc of Sword Art Online mostly takes place in one, an advanced virtual reality MMO.
+The players are trapped in it until they beat the final boss.
 Also, death is permanent.

 - The plot of Friendship Is Optimal involves the release of Equestria Online, and later players uploading themselves to live in the virtual world.

 - Magience is about a MMORPG that may be more than a game.